-How is virtual learning for the first 3 weeks of school going to work?
+How is virtual learning going to work?

 Please refer to the 2020-2021 SFISD Parent Virtual Learning Guide on the district website.
 Sample schedules are highlighted in this guidebook to offer you a clearer picture on the responsibilities of the instructor and the learner.

 Can the learning option (Virtual vs. Face-to-Face) be changed before face to face instruction starts?

 Parents will need to make a final decision regarding face to face or virtual learning each 9 weeks of instruction.
 A reminder email will be sent a few days prior.
 This information will be entered into Skyward Family Access.
 The method of instruction may be changed at the end of each grading period.